yoyololicon/IIAP_dtw/README.md

 ```
 Each line represet one frame, each frame can have multiple pitch value (in midi number), or none, written as '0'.

-Besides, sequence file name should ended with number, like 'myfile_01.seq', because our program will look at this number as ground truth to find the rank.
+Besides, file name should be ended with number, like 'myfile_01.seq', because our program will look at this number as ground truth to find the rank.
 Same number represent same song.

 ## How to Use